Friday, November 1, 2024

 The Kolkata Biryani traces its roots to the cooks (khansamas) of the exiled Nawab of Awadh, Wajid Ali Shah.
 After the British took over Awadh in 1857, Shah was exiled to the then Calcutta and was permitted to take his retinue of servants and cooks.
 They settled in the area which is known as Metiabruz.
 There they made Awadhi Biryani and fed the exiled Nawab.
 But the pension the British paid him was not sufficient royal so not enough meat could be added to the rice.
 So the Nawab’s cooks innovated and began to add potatoes and eggs to the Biryani.
 So in addition to rice and meat, the now new tradition of Biryani emerging from Kolkata had eggs and potatoes.
 As Bengalis love to eat eggs and potatoes, they welcome the innovation with gusto and they have attached pride to what actually was a poor man’s Awadhi Biryani.
 Kolkata Biryani is a meal in itself and I have not seen being served with any accompaniments.
 The Oudh 1590 chain of restaurants in Kolkata, run by my friend Shiladitya Chowdhury, celebrates this Awadhi connection.

-Now going back to the domestic squabble regarding which Biryani to order?
+Now going back to the domestic squabble in Delhi regarding which Biryani to order?
 My daughters and wife have always preferred the super spicy Chicken 65 Hyderabadi Biryani and its supposedly vegetarian variant the Paneer 65 Hyderabadi Biryani.
 I never had the stomach for the super spicy Hyderabadi, so I always preferred the milder and fragrant Kolkata variety from ‘Biryani by Kilo’.
 What I like about the Kolkata Biryani is not just absence of the heat of chillies but at the same time the presence of flavours from Jaiphal (nutmeg) and Javithri (mace)- see the Indonesia connection.

 After being in Indonesia for a few months, one day in December 2023, I was suddenly seized by a strong craving for the Kolkata Biryani.
 It was a very specific craving - only Kolkata Biryani.
 I could sense the aroma of nutmeg and mace wafting through my nose, and turning me dizzy, without the physical presence of the Biryani.
 The best word to describe this feeling is the Urdu word – ‘talab’.
 It was irresistible, yet unavailable, as far as I knew, in Jakarta.